LucaRamponi/StairwaytoStrategy/README.md

 - 👋 Hi, I’m @StairwaytoStrategy
 - 👀 I’m interested in ... becoming independent through IT
 - 🌱 I’m currently learning ...
-Javascript, CS
+Java, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... reach me to my email> lucalucaytv@gmail.com